 - Never give anyone the PINs for your bank or credit cards.
 No reputable company will ever ask for this information.

-- Never give out your bank, credit card or personal detailsunless you a certain about the authenticity of the person you are dealing with.
+- Never give out your bank, credit card or personal details unless you are certain about the authenticity of the person you are dealing with.

 - Be vigilant for poor grammar or spelling, particularly if the correspondence claims to be from a bank or a well-known retailer.